 - Turn the heat to medium and continuously whisk the mixture until it begins to thicken – it only takes a few minutes.
 Turn the heat down to medium-low and continue whisking.
 The lemon curd will thicken – all at once

 - Remove the pot from the heat and continue to stir with the whisk for one minute more.
 Pour the lemon curd into a clean container and add the stevia glycerite and salted butter, incorporating completely.
 To cool, place a piece of plastic wrap right on top of the low carb lemon curd and refrigerate at least 6 hours.

-- Assemble: Whip 1 cup of the heavy cream with about 2/3 of the powdered erythritol and the xanthan gum until the whipped cream is very stiff.
+- Assemble: Whip 1 cup of the heavy cream with 2 tbsp of the powdered erythritol and the xanthan gum until the whipped cream is very stiff.
 Stir 1/3 of the whipped cream into the lemon curd to lighten it.
 Then, fold 1/2 of the remaining whipped cream into the lemon curd and finally fold in the rest.
 Scrape the pie filling into the pie crust and smooth out to the edges.

 - Whip the remaining heavy cream with the remaining 1 tbsp of powdered erythritol until stiff.
 Stir to soften and break-up the whipped cream just a bit, then spread it over the filling.
 Refrigerate at least four hours but it’s best if left in the refrigerator over-night.